Hristo-Boyadzhiev/CV-Builder/README.md

 - Bootstrap: A CSS framework for responsive web design.
 It is used under the MIT License.
 You can find it [here](https://github.com/twbs/bootstrap/blob/main/LICENSE).

 ### Fonts
-- Oswald: This project uses the Oswald font, which is licensed under the Apache License 2.0.
-You can find it [here](https://openfontlicense.org/open-font-license-official-text/).

-### Fonts
 - Oswald: This project uses the Oswald font, which is licensed under the [SIL Open Font License, Version 1.1](https://openfontlicense.org/open-font-license-official-text/).
 You can learn more about the Oswald font and its license on [License](https://fonts.google.com/specimen/Oswald/license).

 ### Approaches & Techniques